nathankurt/k8s-cert/notes/core-concepts.md

 * kube-apiserver is primary management component of kubernetes.
   * Responsible for orchestrating all operations within the cluster.
-  * exposes the Kubernetes API which is used by external users to perform mangement operations on the cluster as well as the various controllers to monitor the various state of the cluster and make the necesssary changes as required by the worker nodes to communicate with the server. and by the worker nodes to communicate with the server.
+  * exposes the Kubernetes API which is used by external users to perform management operations on the cluster as well as the various controllers to monitor the various state of the cluster and make the necessary changes as required by the worker nodes to communicate with the server. and by the worker nodes to communicate with the server.

 * Container Runtime Engine
   * Docker is a popular one
   * Not always docker though, could be things like container-d or rocket.

 * The captain of the ship.
 Every ship has one.
 Responsible for managing all activities on these ships
-  * Responsible for liasing with master ships starting with:
+  * Responsible for liaising with master ships starting with:
     * letting the master ship know that they are interested in joining the group
     * receiving the appropriate info about the containers to be loaded on the ship
     * and loading the appropriate containers as required